 A lot of businesses give back to their community and cause.
 Use pictures to show your customers the inspiration behind your brand and product and let them know about the charitable institutions that you are supporting.

-By doing this, you are giving your customers a sense of a secure connection to your company's passion and to the people that you are helping.
-TOMS has been active on this.
-Through their Facebook page, they make an impact on their fans by sharing pictures of the people they've helped.
+Doing this gives your customers a sense of a secure connection to your company’s passion and the people you are helping.
+TOMS has been active in this.
+They impact their fans through their Facebook page by sharing pictures of the people they’ve helped.

 9) Think About Using a Mascot as Your Spokesperson

 Believe it or not, mascots are valuable in marketing your business on Facebook.
 They are appealing, and they can do wonders.